aammya8/LeNet5_CNN/Readme.md

 The CUDA implementation of the convolutional layer will be used to perform inference for layers C1 and C3 (shown in red) in the figure above.
 This leverages the [mini-dnn-cpp](https://github.com/iamhankai/mini-dnn-cpp) (Mini-DNN) framework for implementing the modified LeNet-5.

-**Readme Sections:**
+**Readme Contents:**
-- An explanation of the forward pass of a convolution layer
+- What is the forward pass of a convolution layer?
 - CPU Implementation
 - GPU (Parallelized) Implementation
-- Optimized GPU (Parallelized) Implementation, along with explanation of optimizations
+- Optimized GPU (Parallelized) Implementation
 - Instructions on how to compile and test code

 ## What is the forward pass of a convolution layer?

-This assignment requires you to complete a GPU implementation of the convolutional layer.
-Performance of the GPU implementation is not important as this assignment is intended to build functionality before optimizing.
-The only file you need to update to implement the forward convolution is:
-`src/layer/custom/new-forward.cu`.
-To understand which functions within `new-forward.cu` are being called and when, it may be helpful ot refer to `src/layer/conv_cust.cc`.
+The forward pass of a convolutional layer in a convolutional neural network (CNN) involves applying convolutional filters (also known as kernels) to the input data to produce feature maps.
+Each filter in the convolutional layer learns to detect different features or patterns in the input data, such as edges, textures, or more complex features, depending on the depth of the layer and the number of filters used.
+The combination of multiple filters allows the network to learn hierarchical representations of the input data, making CNNs particularly effective for image and spatial data analysis.

-Again, you are performing the following operation:
+In summary, we perform the following operation:
 ```{.ruby}
 for b = 0 ..
 B                     // for each image in the batch
     for m = 0 ..
 M                 // for each output feature maps